shiftkey/blog/now/index.md

 Stay tuned.

+## What about XYZ?

+I'm trying to narrow the amount of things I have going on at once to get a better work-life balance.
+I don't mind making myself available to bounce ideas around if time permits, but I'd have to take things off my plate before considering new work.

 ## I want to get in touch!

 My contact details are on my [GitHub](https://github.com/shiftkey/).
 I'm also on [Twitter](https://twitter.com/shiftkey), if that's your sort of thing.